 RELATED: Best Budget Exercise Bikes

-So what muscles does cycling work?
-As a certified personal trainer, I can tell you that it hits basically all your muscles, in some way.
-Let’s dive in.
+So, what muscles does cycling work?
+As a certified personal trainer, I can confirm that cycling engages nearly every major muscle group in some way.
+Let’s dive in to see exactly what’s working while you’re pedaling.

 Types of Muscle Contractions During Biking